abhayrp2000/NLP-tasks-winter-sem/README.md

   - finding freqDist for the categories in brown corpus
   - finding the avg number of words in the president's speech.

+Task 4:
+  - working woth stop words and tokenizers

+Magnum Opus Task 1:

+ - Creating a corpus.This is a simple corpus in hindi which is made up of Narendra Modi's speeches .It consists of around 65000 words
+   The data has been scraped from [Narendra Modi's offical website](https://www.narendramodi.in/)